libts/tslib/CONTRIBUTING.md

 The procedure looks like this:

 * run coverity (or any static analysis) and fix new discovered issues
-* at least `git pull && ./autogen.sh && ./configure && make clean && make` on all supported platforms
+* at least `git pull && ./autogen.sh && ./configure && make clean && make` on all supported platforms, all modules configured
 * be sure to have a stable build system and your private gpg key set up
 * make sure the NEWS file with the changelog and bugfixes is up to date (it should always be).
 * update the THANKS file